 Scrutiny looks at services provided by Stratford-on-Avon District Council (with the exception of planning and licensing decisions).

 Scrutiny is, however, not restricted to council functions.
 In fact, scrutiny has wide-ranging powers to investigate areas of local interest.
-This includes scrutiny of external organisations providing public services in areas such as crime, housing and tourism.
+This includes scrutiny of external organisations providing public services in areas such as crime, housing and tourism, though it should be noted that the legal power of scrutiny committees to require attendance at meetings is limited to members and officers of the Council; it does not extend to external bodies which can be invited but not legally required to attend meetings.

 The Overview and Scrutiny Committee is designed to be non-political and the committee is made up of councillors from different political groups representing wards across the district.
 Committee members cannot be part of The Cabinet and are an independent voice focused on holding decision makers to account.